 Cost management is the primary reason many accountants are opting to outsource tax preparation tasks and accounting and bookkeeping services.
 Countries to which these tasks are outsourced usually have cheaper labour available, which makes it profitable for UK-based accountants, despite the outsourcing costs involved.
 On average, in the UK, a staff accountant gets paid $30-35 per billable hour.
 However, if the same work was to be outsourced to a bookkeeping service provider based in India, it would cost around $20 per billable hour.

 Another primary reason driving the trend of outsourcing accounting and bookkeeping services is the quick turnaround time.
-Accounting practices who outsource tax preparation tasks and the bookkeeping service providers to whom these tasks are outsourced usually follow a time difference because they are situated in separate countries.
+Accounting practices that outsource tax preparation tasks and the bookkeeping service providers to whom these tasks are outsourced usually follow a time difference because they are situated in separate countries.
 This time difference becomes a factor of profit.
 For example: A tax return assigned in the evening from an accountant based in the UK to an outsourced Indian company can be delivered back to the UK accountant the very next morning because of the time difference factor between the two companies.
 Moreover, this can be extremely beneficial during the peak accounting season when workload increases by manifolds.
 High workload can be reduced by outsourcing tax preparation to a specialised bookkeeping service provider, as a quick turnaround will assist in efficiently managing more clients during peak periods.